rexresearch

 beyond the end 2 of the electrode unit 1 and after insertion in

-for the electrode unit 1, 3.
-While t cannula 12 is being inserted
+device for the electrode unit 1, 3.
+While t cannula 12 is being

-in a tumour, it is possibly rotated around its longitudinal axis.
+inserted in a tumour, it is possibly rotated around its

-A wire shaped anchoring device 14, 1 which in the embodiment
+longitudinal axis.
+A wire shaped anchoring device 14, 1 which in

-example has a screw-shaped end section which is terminated with a
+the embodiment example has a screw-shaped end section which is

-for improving the anchoring in a increasing the contact are
+other suitable means for improving the anchoring in a increasing

-against the tumour, for instance with hooks or barbs.
+the contact are against the tumour, for instance with hooks or

 As an alternative or a complement, the shell surface of the